 If Tiling is enabled, then each MIP is laid out using one or more tiles.
-If TileYf or TileYs tiling is enabled (TR\MODE != NONE), then some of the MIPs may actually be stored in a MIPTail which fits in a single 64K or 4K tile.
+If Tile64 tiling is enabled, then some of the MIPs may actually be stored in a MIPTail which fits in a single 64K tile.
 The layout above, then only applied to MIPs which are not packed in the MIP Tail.
-Note that, depending on surface height the Vertical Alignment that surface can actually have the last few mips laid out below LOD1.
-Using MIP Tail (if supported) eliminates this possibility.
+Note that, depending on surface height the Vertical Alignment that surface can actually have the last few mips layed out below LOD1 for Tile4.
+Using MIP Tail (if enabled for Tile64) eliminates this possibility.